percona/pmm-doc/source/qan-intro.rst

 MongoDB is conceptually different from relational database management systems, such as MySQL and MariaDB.

-Relational database management systems store data in tables that represent single entities; complex objects are represented by linking several tables.
+Relational database management systems store data in tables that represent single entities.
+Complex objects are represented by linking several tables.

 In contrast, MongoDB uses the concept of a document where all essential information pertaining to a complex object is stored in one place.